MarioniLab/simpleSingleCellResults/batch.knit.md

 ```

 Another irritating feature of this dataset is that gene symbols were supplied, rather than stable identifiers such as Ensembl.
+Stable identifiers are desirable as they facilitate reliable cross-referencing of gene identities between data sets^[The two data sets used in this workflow come from the same provider, who at least uses gene symbols consistently.
+So, technically, we could have skipped the conversion here.
+Nonetheless, we have chosen to perform it to demonstrate how one would deal with more heterogeneous data sources (e.g., mixtures of Ensembl identifiers and gene symbols, or multiple synonymous gene symbols).].
 We convert all row names to Ensembl identifiers, removing `NA` or duplicated entries (with the exception of spike-in transcripts).